The Holiday Motel - Landmarking a Historic Resource

 The Holiday Motel on 4th St. N. at 24th Ave. is special!
 It is an excellent, early example of visually distinctive roadside architecture, built at a time when the family road trip was an intrinsic part of the Florida Dream and choosing a temporary home was part of the adventure!
 The motel, previously known as the Wilmarth Apartments, dates to the mid-1930s and has been identified by the City as eligible for the local and national registers.

-In an effort to encourage reuse of the iconic motel buildings, PTB has filed a landmark application.
-The City's Preservation Commission will conduct a public hearing on April 9, starting at 2 pm to decide whether to recommend to City Council to designate the buildings as local landmarks.
+PTB has filed a landmark application.
+Landmarks can be demolished but their reuse is encouraged.
+City Coundil will conduct a public hearing on May 9, starting at 6 pm to decide whether to designate the buildings as local landmarks.

 The Holiday Motel has long been identified as a potential historic place.
 The motel was first evaluated in 1995 as part of the St. Petersburg Historical Resource Survey project, at which point it was considered to be individually eligible for both local and National Register designation, as well as potentially contributing to a National Register district for its unique representation of the early roadside motel.
 In 2006, the property was included in a list of St. Petersburg’s Certified List of Potentially Eligible Properties.